Geospatial information for sustainable food systems

 FAO's work on Geospatial

-The undertaking under the 2030 Sustainable Development Agenda is for everyone to address these issues; it is clear however that no meaningful and effective action can be taken without sound and timely data to inform and guide decision makers.
+The undertaking under the 2030 Sustainable Development Agenda is for everyone to address these issues.
+However, no meaningful and effective action can be taken without sound and timely data to inform and guide decision makers.
 This is why geospatial data, methods and tools - simply defined as information with a geographical component - is relevant for agriculture.

 Projects